-Pet friendly fireworks?
+Pet (and neighbour!) friendly fireworks?
 YES, they really do exist!

 It’s very well documented that not everyone likes fireworks.
 They can cause distress and panic for pets and people alike.
 At Love Fireworks we want to cater for everyone which is why we have a fantastic range of pet friendly fireworks on offer in our Quiet Fireworks range.